updated

 Hola Amigos!!!!

-SO, if you are truly interested in participating in this amazing experience, please contact me, Don Hector, with a message of interest.
-There is limited space, so we are looking for just the people.
+SO, if you are genuinely interested in participating in this amazing experience, please contact me, Don Hector, with a message of interest.
+There is limited space, so we are looking for just the right people.
 And so you know, ganas is everything!
 I look forward to hearing from you!
-Don Hector (9/9/2025)

-And Gracias! to all of our Workaway volunteers of 2024 and 2025.
-Your contribution to our roof rescue projects over the past year is greatly appreciated and we will continue to build on your generosity this Fall.
+And Gracias! to all of our Workaway volunteers of past years.
+Your contribution to our roof rescue projects over the past year is greatly appreciated.
+We will continue to build on your generosity.

-We also have plans to continue painting murals to compliment the others that we have on the property here, which we will use for academic purposes in the future when we receive grade school children from the city.
-Themes include: Las tres hermanas: Maiz, frijol, y calabasa; Dios Chaak in the Ciclo de agua; and Kukulkan the serpiente emplumada.
+On occasion, we continue painting murals to complement the others that we have on the property here, which we will use for academic purposes in the future when we receive grade school children from the city.
+Themes include: Las tres hermanas: Maíz, frijol, y calabaza; Dios Chaak in the Ciclo de agua; and Kukulkan the serpiente emplumada.
 But our canvas is not limited to flat walls.
 There may be some gardening and simple construction to complete our shared work of art, so your creativity in other media is greatly appreciated here.

-So, we are looking for inspired and self-motivated volunteers with some creativity and clarity for the above mentioned activities.
+So, we are looking for inspired and self-motivated volunteers with some creativity and clarity for the above-mentioned activities, who can commit to the entirety of the ten-day program.
 Let me know what you think, and how you might be able to contribute to the movement of cultural conversation of longtime traditions in Yucatan.
 I look forward to hearing from you.

 • Languages